Tuesday January 13 2026

 👶

-Children who are just learning to use a keyboard
+Children who are now learning keyboard

 🦴

-People with arthritis or other hand problems
+People with arthritis or pain in the hands

 😌